 Fraser said that he would encourage the national selectors to seriously consider naming Shebani in the national senior team squad when it is chosen for the World Cup qualifying tournament in Bangladesh.He believes the 16-year-old is one of the brightest hopes for the future of US women’s cricket.
 Fraser has met Shebani and has also watched her play on video.

-The 16-year old represented the victorious North East Region in the 2009 USACA women’s tournament in Florida, but narrowly missed being selected to the USA national women’s team that defeated Canada 3-0 last year, in free wordpress themes the ICC-Americas qualifier tournament, which placed the USA women on the road to Bangladesh this fall.
+The 16-year old represented the victorious North East Region in the 2009 USACA women’s tournament in Florida, but narrowly missed being selected to the USA national women’s team that defeated Canada 3-0 last year, in the ICC-Americas qualifier tournament, which placed the USA women on the road to Bangladesh this fall.

 Fraser said that last year Shebani scored 103, including 15 fours, of her team’s 181 total in a game in Tamil Nadu in India where she plays in several competitions.
 “Without a doubt she is ready to play for the US team,” said Fraser.
 “She is very talented and very mature for her age.
 She has the temperament to play at the level that will be played in Bangladesh.”